oisinos3/SafeMotion/rigidbody_unreal_import.md

 ## 1. Import OptiTrack Rigid Body Assets

 Drag and drop the **Rigidbody_Export** folder directly into your Unreal Engine project's Content Browser.
 This folder should contain the skeletal meshes, skeletons, and animation assets for your rigid bodies.
-If prompted during import, you may need to set the import settings to "closest frame boundary."
+If prompted during import, you may need to check the "Closest Frame Boundary" box in the Animation settings menu.

 ---